pat/my_candidates/README.md

 bundle exec rake generate:pages
 ```

-And to run them both together (which will be needed every time the Google spreadsheet has updated information), there's a single `rebuild` rake task:
+And to run them both together (which will be needed every time the Google spreadsheet has updated information), there's a single `generate:all` rake task:

 ```
-bundle exec rake rebuild
+bundle exec rake generate:all
 ```

 ### Postcodes, Electorates, Parties